The MARC standard format is dying!

 Resuscitation attempts have proven unsuccessful!
 A heart transplant is underway.

-Created in 1962 and the first industry ever to standardise data in a structured manner, MARC has been the watchword in protecting library data for over 50 years.
+Created in 1962 and the first industry ever to standardise data in a structured manner, MARC has been the watchword for protecting library data for over 50 years.

 MARC is not dead just yet, even though it was foretold by Roy Tennant way back in 2002.
-Actually he only suggested that it should die and gave very logical reasons for why it should be replaced by XML.
-Fourteen years on the library world is still clinging to MARC formats as vendors and librarians alike have a built in reluctance to change.
-But linked data and semantic web is not going away any time soon.
+Actually, he only suggested that it should die and gave very logical reasons for why it should be replaced by XML.
+Fourteen years on the library world is still clinging to MARC formats as vendors and librarians alike have a built-in reluctance to change.
+But linked data and the semantic web is not going away any time soon.
 As a result, the Library of Congress initiated the development of BIBFRAME in 2012.

 BIBFRAME is an initiative to evolve bibliographic description standards to a linked data model, in order to make bibliographic information more useful both within and outside the library community.
 It is designed to replace MARC standards.